Gerd Leuchs

 Gerhard "Gerd" Leuchs (born June 14, 1950) is a German experimental physicist in optics.
 He is the Director Emeritus at the Max Planck Institute for the Science of Light and an adjunct professor in the physics department at the University of Ottawa.
 From 1994-2019 he was a full professor of physics and since 2019 has been a senior professor at Friedrich-Alexander University Erlangen-Nürnberg (FAU).

 Leuchs holds honorary degrees from the Technical University of Denmark and Saint Petersburg State University.
 He served as the President of Optica (formerly the Optical Society) in 2024.

 Education

-Leuchs studied physics and mathematics at the University of Cologne from 1970 to 1975 and received his doctorate from the University of Munich in 1978.
-From 1980-1981, Leuchs served as a visiting fellow for the Joint Institute for Laboratory Astrophysics (JILA) in Boulder, Colorado.
+Leuchs studied physics and mathematics at the University of Cologne from 1970 to 1975 and received his doctorate from LMU Munich in 1978.
+From 1980 to 1981, Leuchs served as a visiting fellow for the Joint Institute for Laboratory Astrophysics (JILA) in Boulder, Colorado.

 Leuchs served as the Feodor-Lynen Fellow for the Alexander von Humboldt Foundation, the Heisenberg Fellow for the German Science Foundation and as a Visiting Professor for the Australian National University.

 Leuchs' research includes quantum mechanics, quantum beats, nanophotonics and related topics in optics.